hetu-script/hetu-script/docs/docs/en-US/guide/readme.md

 ## Introduction

-Hetu is a lightweight script language purely written in Dart for embedding in Flutter apps.
+Hetu is a lightweight scripting language purely written in Dart for embedding in Flutter apps.
 Our goal is to enable Flutter app & game to have hotfix and scripting ability.

 **[Documentation(English)](https://hetu.dev/docs/en-US/)**